-The default color of the frame in a chart is determined by the Document Theme selected on the Options window.
+The default color of the frame in a chart is determined by the Document Theme selected on the Options dialog box.
 For more information, see Changing InfoAssist+ User Preferences.

 This procedure describes how to change the color of the frame.